Building Resilience in Coastal Communities

 Coastal areas face the challenge of increasing population (putting more people and more assets in harm’s way) compounded by an increased potential for flooding.
 The stakes are high.
 More than 50 percent of the American population—about 164 million people—live or work in coastal counties and help generate 58 percent of the nation’s gross domestic product.1 In 2010, almost 2.8 percent of the U.S. population, or more than 8.6 million Americans, lived in coastal areas that have at least a one percent chance of flooding in any one year.1 Events like Hurricane Sandy in 2012 show how public safety and well-being are jeopardized by the disruption of crucial lifelines, such as water, energy, and evacuation routes.

-The following are considerations for identifying the problem for coastal resources:
+The following are considerations for exploring hazards for communities in coastal regions:

-Calculate sea level change scenarios at your location.
+Choose an appropriate planning period.
 Select a planning time period over which to evaluate sea level impacts.
-Most plans use a span of 100 years, selecting 2100 as the end point; however, multiple time periods should be considered, given that not all decisions have the same time horizon over which they must operate.
+Most plans use 2100 as the end point, yet not all decisions have the same time horizon over which they must operate.

 Account for changes in flood frequency and duration.
 Because sea level rise will likely increase the extent, frequency, and duration of coastal flooding that is considered “frequent,” you must factor in all current flood-producing events.